Après moi, le déluge

 The premise of the society of the Culture and the nature of the universe it inhabits is rich, vivid and original, and it has seemed to me that there is plenty of opportunity to further explore the relationship between the Culture and other societies which share the galaxy with them.

 This book is quite definitely a work in progress.
-Right now I have a very few draft chapters and some notes still to be formulated into something presentable.
+Right now I have a number of draft chapters and some notes still to be formulated into something presentable.
 More to follow soon.

 "...the aftermath of the short but bitter Blitteringueh-Deluger War played itself out on the CAM-bomb-mined Blitteringueh home planets and the Deluger fleets fleeing with their precious holy relics and Grand House captives.
 It had ended with relatively little loss of life, but in high drama, and with continuing, developing repercussions..."